fstiehle/leafhopper/README.md

 # Usage For Different Cases

 :warning: This Section will be imporved in the future.
-Currently, Leafhopper is in prototype stage and not meant to be used for production systems.
+Currently, Leafhopper is in prototype stage and not meant for production systems.

 ## Install